Show All Answers

 Please see the Town's Map webpage.
 Go to the main page and go to "Residents", then "Maps/GIS."
 Go to "Town Limits" map.

-Please visit the Map/GIS page and select Community Development and Projects Map.
+Please visit the Interactive GIS Map and select Community Development icon.

 Subdivision of property in the Town of Windsor requires approval of a subdivision application.
 You will need to contact a planner in order to determine the appropriate subdivision process.
 Please contact the Planning Department at (970) 674-2415.
 Windsor’s Subdivision regulations are outlined in Chapter 17 of the Municipal Code and the process in Section 14-2-60.